Call2Me

 1. Spin up a voice AI agent for one specific use case — say, "after-hours reservations only."
 Five minutes on Call2Me.

 2. Forward your existing line to the AI for off-hours or as a "menu option" inside your IVR ("press 0 to talk to our virtual assistant").
+If you run your own carrier, you can connect your SIP trunk directly and keep your existing numbers.

 3. Compare outcomes for two weeks: capture rate, average handle time, caller satisfaction.
 The numbers usually tell you what to do next.